ThatConference/that.us/src/routes/support/that-field-guide/+page.md

 ### Open Spaces Kick-Off

-After lunch on Tuesday around 12:00 will be the Open Spaces kick-off where we'll explain how Open Spaces works and start getting items on the Open Space's boards. we can't wait to see what you add to THAT Conference.
+After lunch on Tuesday around 12:00 will be the Open Spaces kick-off where we'll explain how Open Spaces works and start getting items on the Open Space's boards.
+We can't wait to see what you add to THAT Conference.

 ## Sponsors and Data Collection